-CAD is only useful if it informs the physical build.
-This guide shows how to extract a parts list, screw plan, and fabrication notes from your Onshape model — so the build team knows exactly what to make.
+CAD is only useful if it translates into action at the build table.
+This guide shows how to extract a parts list, screw plan, and fabrication notes that let the build team execute without questions.

 Use this to build your handoff BOM during a CAD session.
 Saves to your device.